 What are Authorizations?

-An authorization is the permission you give Nexus to access your tools and services on your behalf.
-When you connect a service like GitHub, Slack, or Notion to Nexus, you’re creating an authorization that allows your AI assistants to interact with that service using your account.You’re always in control - Once you’ve given access to your tools, you can always revoke them instantly.
+An authorization is the permission you give Civic to access your tools and services on your behalf.
+When you connect a service like GitHub, Slack, or Notion to Civic, you’re creating an authorization that allows your AI assistants to interact with that service using your account.You’re always in control - Once you’ve given access to your tools, you can always revoke them instantly.
 Authorizations are not permanent and can be managed at any time.

 How Authorizations Work